ADMISSION PROCEDURE FOR GRADUATE DEGREE STATUS

 Applicants for non-degree status must submit a completed graduate application to the Graduate School via online application portal and request an official transcript from the institution where they received their undergraduate or graduate degree.
 The official transcript must reflect the award of the degree.

 Applicants for licensure status must submit a completed graduate application via the online application portal and request one official transcript to be sent directly to the Graduate School from each college and university previously attended.
 This requirement also pertains to applicants who hold a master's degree or other higher degree.

 Applicants for transient status must submit a completed Permission for Transient Status form in lieu of official transcripts.

 All applicants must pay a non-refundable application fee.
-Non-degree, certificate and transient applicants pay a $10 fee; all other applicants pay a $40 fee.
+Non-degree, certificate, and transient applicants pay a $10 (domestic applicants) or $40 (international applicants) application fee; all other applicants pay a $40 (domestic applicants) or $70 (international applicants) fee.